A

 N12 8RP

-• Support families – from the devastating diagnosis of their baby’s deafness – giving a new generation of deaf children the very best start in life and enabling them to fulfil their potential and lead the amazing lives they deserve
+• Support families – from the devastating diagnosis of their baby’s deafness – and enable a new generation of deaf children to fulfil their potential and flourish

-• Rescue older people living in care homes from isolation and loneliness by giving them the hearing support and equipment they need to chat with the people around them, laugh, join in activities and enjoy their final years
+• Rescue older people living in care homes from isolation and loneliness and enable them to chat, join in activities and enjoy their final years

 • Give lifelong care and support to vulnerable deaf and deafblind people